Ferlab-Ste-Justine/terraform-libvirt-postgres-server/README.md

     - **organization**: Organization for the certificate
     - **validity_period**: Certificate's validity period in hours
     - **early_renewal_period**: Time before the certificate's expiry when terraform will try to reprovision the certificate
-    - **key_length**: Number of bits the the RSA key that is generated with the server certificate.
 - **etcd**: Patroni etcd backend configuration.
 Note that the etcd server needs to have the grpc gateway enabled with username/password authentication.
 It has the following keys:
   - **hosts**: List of etcd hosts, each entry having the ```<ip>:<port>``` format.
   - **ca_cert**: Ca certificate for the etcd servers